vincentAGNES/deep_learning_video_inference/README.md

 ```

 You can add parameters like
-- `--input = path_to_input_video` If you don't, it will propose you to infer on one of the video in the current directory.
+- `--input = path_to_input_video` If you don't provide it, it will propose you to infer on one of the video in the current directory.
 - `--out = path_to_otput_video` If you don't provide it, it defaults to 'output_video.avi'
 - `--step= step_of_inference` default is 10: It infers once every 10 frames ~ 3 times per second